theheemmanuel/theheemmanuel/README.md

 Tech Enthusiast || Software Developer
 -------------------------------------

 A passionate software developer who loves writing codes.
-My passion stems from a strong desire to create interfaces that are problem solving and not just enjoyable for users.
+My passion stems from a strong desire to create interfaces that are problem solving and not just enjoyable for users...

 * 🌍  I'm based in Nigeria.
 * ✉️  You can contact me at [oladirane@gmail.com](mailto:oladirane@gmail.com)